Laner Str. 13

 In winter, the holiday region offers sport and leisure activities to suit every taste.
 The Croda Rossa and Monte Elmo ski areas, which have been connected since 2014, guarantee fun on the slopes for beginners as well as more advanced skiers.
 The steepest maintained ski slope in Italy; the Holzriese descent, can also be found here.

-There are also several toboggan runs in Sesto as well as well-groomed cross-country trails, challenging ski routes and romantic snowshoe hikes.
+There are also several toboggan runs as well as well-groomed cross-country trails, challenging ski routes and romantic snowshoe hikes.

 Once back from the slopes, guests can relax in one of Sesto’s top-quality hotels, guest houses or holiday apartments.